 - Insurance coverage for delayed luggage: Get reimbursed up to $100 a day for three days for emergency purchases when your baggage is delayed by more than four hours (applies to destinations, not the city/town of your primary residence).

 - Insurance coverage for trip cancellation or interruption: This is a secondary insurance plan, but it covers you for up to $5,000 worth of nonrefundable travel expenses.

 - Travel accident insurance: You’ll get up to $250,000 coverage for eligible common carrier accidental death and dismemberment.

 To take advantage of any of these perks and coverages, you must use your card to make the relevant purchase.

 - Rental car collision insurance (secondary to your own policy)

 - Concierge for booking event tickets, travel, and other services

 - Travel and emergency services

-In addition to a 24/7 concierge available by phone, live chat or email, Luxury Card offers a customer service phone line from 7 a.m. to midnight Eastern Time seven days a week.
+In addition to a 24/7 concierge available by phone, live chat, or email, Luxury Card offers a customer service phone line from 7 a.m. to midnight Eastern Time seven days a week.
 Luxury Card also promotes an app for cardholders with which you can manage your account, chat with a concierge, make travel bookings, and explore “curated experiences.”

 The Black Card is issued by Barclays Bank, whose representatives handle customer service calls.
-Barclays ranked fifth out of 11 national credit card issuers in J.D Power’s most recent survey of credit card satisfaction.
+Barclays ranked ninth out of 11 national credit card issuers in J.D Power’s most recent survey of credit card satisfaction.